What is an apostille and when must a document be apostilled before having it translated by a sworn translator? I explain below.

 When an document needs to be translated by a sworn translator, the apostille must also be translated.

 When must a document to be translated by a sworn translator be apostilled?

-According to the Spanish Ministry of Foreign Affairs, the governmental body regulating sworn translations, any document issued in the United Kingdom that is going to be submitted in Spain (via a sworn translation) and must be legalised (ie, officially certified as legally valid) must bear an apostille.
-Equally, any document issued in Spain that is going to be submitted in the United Kingdom and that needs be legalised (ie, officially certified as legally valid) must be apostilled.
+According to the Spanish Ministry of Foreign Affairs, the governmental body regulating sworn translations, any document issued in the United Kingdom that is going to be submitted in Spain (via a sworn translation) and that must be legalised (ie, officially certified as legally valid), must bear an apostille.
+Equally, any document issued in Spain that is going to be submitted in the United Kingdom and that needs be legalised (ie, officially certified as legally valid), must be apostilled.

 Note that any foreign public document that needs to be translated by a Spanish sworn translator must be apostilled beforehand, since the apostille must be translated too.